 Update 11/29/2019: Doordash has apparently changed its policy on taking tips from drivers.
 While this is a win, I would still be extremely hesitant to support Doordash in the future, as they only did the right thing when public backlash threatened their bottom line.

 I just wanted to weigh in after seeing this article on Medium: An Open Letter from Tech Workers to Doordash.
-As a (former) user of Doordash I feel like an idiot.
-I would frequently tip extra because I'm not ordering very much (and therefore the tip is relatively small), or perhaps due to bad weather or just because I'm in a good mood.
+As a user of Doordash I feel like an idiot.
+I would frequently tip extra because I generally order for just myself, so 15% of $20 is still a small amount for what might be an hour of work, or perhaps due to bad weather or its close to Christmas.

 Per the article:

 The way it works: DoorDash guarantees drivers a minimum payment for each delivery, but use tips to fulfill that minimum.
 If a user tips more, it doesn’t mean the worker gets paid more.
 DoorDash just pays less.
 The driver often won’t benefit from the tip at all, but can’t tell — DoorDash doesn’t disclose how much a user tipped on a given job.

 This is the most weasely behavior ever.
 This is the equivalent to a boss taking money from their workers tip jars.
 I guess I was naive in thinking that, because Lyft and Uber disclose that "100% of this tip is for your driver," that it was default behavior for these kinds of services.
 I was wrong.

 As a tech worker I'm not supporting this crap.
 The list of massive tech companies to blacklist for moral reasons is growing bigger and bigger.